apache/aurora/docs/committers.md

 send the [VOTE] email to the dev@ mailing list.
 You can verify the release signature and checksums by running

                ./build-support/release/verify-release-candidate

 4. Wait for the vote to complete.
-If the vote fails address any issues and go back to step #1 and run again, this time you will use the -r flag to increment the release candidate version.
+If the vote fails close the vote by replying to the initial [VOTE] email sent in step #3 by editing the subject to [RESULT][VOTE] ... and noting the failure reason (example [here](http://markmail.org/message/d4d6xtvj7vgwi76f)).
+Now address any issues and go back to step #1 and run again, this time you will use the -r flag to increment the release candidate version.
 This will automatically clean up the release candidate rc0 branch and source distribution.

                ./build-support/release/release-candidate -l m -r 1 -p